rule

 Text 24

-In the control of the divinity of fire [Vais'vânara, or with regular sacrifice and meditation] one reaches through the gracious passage of [the sushumnâ, the channel of balancing the] breath, provided one follows the movements in the sky [the cakra order], the pure spirit [Brahmaloka, the place of the Creator] that enlightens and washes away the contaminations.
-Directed upwards one then reaches the circle [the cakra, the wheel] o King, called S'is'umâra [meaning: dolphin, to the form of the Milky Way, galactic time].
+In the control of the divinity of fire [Vais'vânara, or with regular sacrifice and meditation] one attains by following the path of [the sushumnâ, the channel of balancing] the breath, the illuminating pure Spirit of the Absolute [Brahmaloka, the place of the Creator], whereupon being freed from impurities going upwards one [in respect of the cyclic order of the luminaries] reaches the [galactic cakra order of the] Lord, oh King, called S'is'umâra [meaning: dolphin, to the form of the Milky Way, galactic time].

-In the control of the divinity of fire one reaches, following the movements in the sky, through the gracious passage of breath [the Sushumnâ], the pure spirit [Brahmaloka, place of the Creator] that is illuminating and washing off the contaminations, after wich one reaching upward attains to the circle [the cakra, the wheel], o King, called S'is'umâra [meaning: dolphin, to the form of the Milky Way, galactic time].
+In the control of the divinity of fire one reaches, following the movements in the sky, through the gracious passage of breath [the sushumnâ], the pure spirit [Brahmaloka, place of the Creator] that is illuminating and washing off the contaminations, after which one reaching upward attains to the circle [the cakra, the wheel], o King, called S'is'umâra [meaning: dolphin, to the form of the Milky Way, galactic time].
 (Vedabase)

 Text 25

-Passing beyond that navel of the universe, the pivot, the center of spin of the Maintainer [Vishnu], by the individual living being that was purified by the realization of his smallness, the place is reached that is worshipable for those who are transcendentally situated.
-There the self-realized souls enjoy for the time of a kalpa [a day of Brahmâ].
+Passing beyond that navel of the universe, the pivot of the Maintainer [Vishnu], is by the single living entity purified by the realization of his smallness, the place reached worshipable to those transcedentally situated, where the self-realized souls enjoy for the time of a kalpa [a day of Brahmâ].
+(Vedabase)

 Text 26

-Thereupon he who from the bed of Vishnu [Ananta] sees how the universe is burning to ashes because of the fire from His mouth, will leave that place for the supreme abode [of Brahmâ] which lasts for two parârdhas [the two halves of the life of Brahmâ] and is the home of the purified souls of elevation.
+Thereupon he who from the bed of Vishnu [Ananta] sees how the universe is burning to ashes because of the fire from His mouth, will leave that place for the supreme abode that lasts for two parârdhas [the two halves of the life of Brahmâ] and is the home of the purified souls of elevation.

-Thereupon, he, who sees from the bed of Vishnu [Ananta] the universe burning to ashes by the fire of His mouth, leaves that place transported by mystic power to reach the exaltation of Sathyaloka [the restingplace of Brahmâ] to reside there for as long as it takes.
+Thereupon, will he, who sees from the bed of Vishnu [Ananta] the universe burning to ashes by the fire of His mouth, be gone from that place to the supreme abode [of Brahmâ] that, home to the purified souls of elevation, lasts for two parârdhas [the two halves of the life of Brahmâ].
 (Vedabase)

 Text 27